 When to Go to Beaches in Hawaii

-The good news about Hawaii is that it’s a great destination throughout the year.
+The good news as you plan your Hawaii itinerary is that it’s a great destination throughout the year.
 The weather is always warm, but there are some things that you should keep in mind.
 During winter, the tradewinds pick up; this means there are more showers.
 It also produces bigger swell – especially on the north of each island.
 While this isn’t good news for sunbathers and swimmers, it should have surfers’ ears pricking up!

 April, May, September, and October are the best times to visit, especially if you’re backpacking Hawaii.
 You’ll benefit from wonderful weather, without having to put up with the exorbitant accommodation prices and massive crowds that descend on the islands in the summer months.